This is a definitive guide about Initial Public Offering (IPO)

 The mere fact that the process involves a legal transformation necessarily implies the operation of legal rules.

-Like in any other important transaction in the world of business today, conditions exist that create demand for a person to learn and experience in the application of legal principles and in handling complex legal issues.
+Like in any other important transaction in the world of business today, conditions exist that create demand for a person to learn and experience the application of legal principles and in handling complex legal issues.

 Hence, a company intending to go public cannot do so without the aid of a legally trained mind.